mohammed-nor/Budget_It/README.md

-An App that "budget it" up for you ! samples, guidance on mobile development, and a full API reference.
+An App that "budget it" up for you , ideal for salaries ! samples, guidance on mobile development, and a full API reference.

 # Budget_It